 - (viii) Valuations are based on certain assumptions, which are dynamic in nature and vary over time.
-As such company is - A) Salary Increases- Actual salary increases will increase the Plan's liability.
-Increase in salary increase rate assumption in future valuations will also increase the liability. - B) Investment Risk If Plan is funded then assets liabilities mismatch & actual investment return on assets lower than the discount rate assumed at the last valuation date can impact the liability. - Discount Rate: Reduction in discount rate in subsequent valuations can increase the plan's liability.
-0 - Mortality & disability Actual deaths & disability cases proving lower or higher than assumed in the valuation can impact the liabilities.
+As such company is exposed to various risks as follow - - A) Salary Increases- Actual salary increases will increase the Plan's liability.
+Increase in salary increase rate assumption in future valuations will also increase the liability. - Investment Risk If Plan is funded then assets liabilities mismatch & actual investment return on assets lower than the discount rate assumed at the last valuation date can impact the liability. - Discount Rate: Reduction in discount rate in subsequent valuations can increase the plan's liability. - Mortality & disability Actual deaths & disability cases proving lower or higher than assumed in the valuation can impact the liabilities.